carlojacob/tic-tac-toe-client/README.md

 ## Unsolved Problems

 - Formatting and styling
+- The colors of a past game should match new marks instead of showing up black
 - You should be signed in automatically after signing up
 - A new game should automatically be created when you sign in
-- The app should support continuing games that were not finished

 ## Wireframes and User Stories